kobiton/Jenkins-HockeyApp-Appium-ReactNative/1-triggering-jenkins.md

 # Triggering a Jenkins build from a push to GitHub

-Upload the app you want to test to a GitHub repo.

-Go to Jenkins and create a new freestyle project.
+This guide will demonstrate how to get Jenkins to build your project everytime your source code is changed and pushed to GitHub.

+### Prerequisites

+* Install Jenkins

 #### 1.1 Install the GitHub integration plugin